 Wasserman argues that having to decide the presidential contest would put plenty of House delegations in uncomfortable positions.
 For example, if Democrat Ethan Berkowitz were to unseat longtime GOP Rep. Don Young in Alaska's only House seat, Berkowitz would almost certainly seal his own defeat in 2010 if he stuck with his party and voted against a GOP ticket including the state's popular governor.
 GOP Rep. Michael Castle, who represents Democratic vice presidential nominee Joe Biden as Delaware's only representative, would face the same choice.

 And, if Democrats were to clinch a delegation majority in Arizona by protecting both of their vulnerable seats and picking off an open seat in the northern part of the state, five Democrats would have to choose between voting for Obama and voting for their state's candidate and choice for president, John McCain.

 There is no way to anticipate how members would weigh considerations such as the outcome of their state's vote or the national popular vote.
 But for Obama, winning the support of 26 House delegations could be harder than it sounds.
 For one thing, four of the toss-up states in this scenario have even-numbered House delegations, meaning that intra-delegation deadlocks could reduce the number of states available to reach the magic number 26.

-This article appears in the Oct.
-4, 2008, edition of National Journal.
+This article appears in the October 4, 2008 edition of National Journal Magazine.